PierreZ/pierrezemb.fr/content/posts/intro-fdb/index.md

 The Coordinator starts by electing a `Cluster Controller`.
 It provides administratives informations about the cluster(I have 4 storage processes).
 Every process needs to register to the `Cluster Controller` and then it will assign roles to them.
 It is the one that will heart-beat all the processes.

+Then a `Master` is elected.
 The `Master` process is reponsible for the `data distribution` algorithms.
-The mapping between keys and storage servers is stored within FDB, which is enabling transaction to move data.
-He is also the one providing `read versions` and `version number`.
+Fun fact, the mapping between keys and storage servers is stored within FDB, which is you can actually move data by running transactions like any other application.
+He is also the one providing `read versions` and `version number` internally.

 `The Proxy` sits between storage nodes and clients.
 It has the mapping-cache to know where any key is located.
 It batchs transactions from different clients